chinatown boston

 Chinese cuisine is one of the world's favorites, so it's no wonder residents and visitors travel to Chinatown for chow.
 But with so many options, which are the best?
 These are our picks.

-If choice paralysis isn't a thing for you, then Taiwan Cafe is a great choice.
+If choice paralysis isn't a thing for you, then Taiwan Cafe should be top of your list.
 They have over 200 items on the menu, so you're literally spoiled for choice.
 However, don't sleep on the pork chop.
 It's good.
 Real good.

 Fancy a dumpling?
 Don't worry; they've got a cafe dedicated to them, the aptly-named Dumpling Cafe.
 Alongside a mouth-watering number of soup dumpling dishes, they also do sides like teriyaki sticks, which every customer should try once.